 Often, pregnant women experience round ligament pain.
 The round ligaments are the ligaments that help attach your uterus to your body.
 As they stretch and grow it can be painful.
 In general these tend to be sharper longer-lasting pains vs a contraction.
 Often women experience this pain when they cough or sneeze, or when they stand-up or twist their body in an awkward way.

 If it’s near your belly button it could also possibly be a hernia.
 Sometimes, as those stomach muscles expand with your growing uterus it can cause a gap where a hernia could happen.
 The good news is that most often this goes back to normal after pregnancy, and no intervention is needed.
 However if you’re having severe pain around your belly button you’d want to contact your healthcare provider as they can sometimes be an issue that needs help.
+I have a whole post on belly button pain that might be helpful if you think that could be a cause.

 Baby’s Movements can also hurt.
 As baby’s position changes you can have some pain as things shift and move in that area.
 Often that’s ligament pain but it could also be gastrointestinal tract adjusting to where the baby wants to be right now.